palaeoverse/PaleontologyTaskView/Paleontology.md

 3.  **Paleobiogeography and biodiversity:** packages that are useful for performing paleobiogeographical and/or paleobiodiversity analyses
 4.  **Phylogenetics:** packages that are useful for performing phylogenetic analyses that include paleontological data
 5.  **Time series analysis:** packages that are useful for performing time series analyses of paleontological data
+6.  **Stratigraphy and sedimentology:** packages that are useful for acquiring and analyzing stratigraphic or sedimentological data
-6.  **Paleoclimate and Earth system variables:** packages that are useful for acquiring and analyzing paleoclimate and Earth system data
+6.  **Paleoclimate:** packages that are useful for acquiring and analyzing paleoclimate data

 ## Working with paleontological data in R